heptarch/heptarch.github.io/drafts/macro.md

 ## A thermodynamic puzzle

 Something about this seems to fly in the face of the second law of thermodynamics.
-If you recall, this states that entropy increases, and there are many more ways to have random individual superpositions than highly ordered macroscopic superpositions.<label for="sn-1"
+If you recall, this states that entropy (ways of arranging things) increases, and there are many more ways to have random individual superpositions than highly ordered macroscopic superpositions.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"